Portrayed by: Andy Samberg

 Jake Peralta’s growth comes full circle beautifully when he realizes that he could change his future by altering his present through selflessness.
 And thus, he makes the utmost selfless decision by choosing his child over the type of glory that his job has so often offered him.
 And he does so in such a way where his goodbye isn’t so much about him as it is about leaving the rest of the precinct with gifts to show his appreciation.
 (It’s the Jake way, as honorable as it gets, really.)

 In this journey towards finding himself that he had no idea he was ultimately on, Jake Peralta found love, lasting friendships, and the means to make his future better by allowing himself the opportunity to become the type of father he always dreamed of.
 We often see this type of growth through women on television, and while it’s great because it’s representative of so many women we all know, we seldom see it with men.

-There is something so achingly realistic about the intensity in which Jake Peralta does everything with.
+There is something so achingly realistic about the intensity with which Jake Peralta does everything.
 It’s not the Charles Boyle level, but there is still something about the way he carries himself with that touches on the fact that he’s trying to make his presence known because he needs to feel like he belongs somewhere.
-He listens and at times tries too hard, but it’s evidence of the fact that he wants to get to a place where he believes the love in front of him isn’t going to fade with the blink of an eye.
+He listens and at times tries too hard, but it’s evidence of the fact that he wants to get to a place where he believes the love in front of him isn’t going to fade in the blink of an eye.

-And sometimes it does—the moments where it feels like it’s all going to be ripped from him have such instrumental impact on Jake’s psyche, you only have to look at Andy Samberg’s performance to see the intensity behind it.
-Jake might act like prison won’t bother him, but it does, it’s a scary thing to be taken from the team and it’s an especially a scary thing to be ripped from Amy.
+And sometimes it does—the moments where it feels like it’s all going to be ripped from him have such an instrumental impact on Jake’s psyche that you only have to look at Andy Samberg’s performance to see the intensity behind it.
+Jake might act like prison won’t bother him, but it does, it’s a scary thing to be taken from the team and it’s especially a scary thing to be ripped from Amy.

 Whatever the situation, Jake cares deeply about being present because he knows the lifelong aches abandonment can have on a person.